Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial/get-started.md

 npm run ui:task-system:start
 ```

 As port 1234 is already taken by the dashboard, it will be assigned to a random port – just check the output in your terminal and, in a different browser window, navigate to `localhost:<PORT>`.
-You should now be able to create a order and associate the following information with it:
+You should now be able to create an order and associate the following information with it:

 - a name
 - a planned duration